Avatar (2009 film): Release

-Post-original release

-In July 2010, Cameron confirmed that there would be an extended theatrical rerelease of the film on August 27, 2010, exclusively in 3D theaters and IMAX 3D.
-Avatar: Special Edition includes an additional nine minutes of footage, all of which is CG, including an extension of the non-explicit sex scene and various other scenes that were cut from the original theatrical film.
-This extended re-release resulted in the film's run time approaching the then-current IMAX platter maximum of 170 minutes, thereby leaving less time for the end credits.
-Cameron stated that the nine minutes of added scenes cost more than $1 million a minute to produce and finish.
-During its 12-week re-release, Avatar: Special Edition grossed an additional $10.74 million in North America and $22.46 million overseas for a worldwide total of $33.2 million.
-The film was later re-released in China in March 2021, allowing it to surpass Avengers: Endgame to become the highest-grossing film of all time.
+A theatrical re-release of an extended version of the film, titled Avatar: Special Edition, was launched exclusively in 3D and IMAX 3D on August 27, 2010.
+This version contained an additional nine minutes of footage, including an extension of the non-explicit sex scene and various other scenes that were cut from the original theatrical version.
+Cameron said the additional nine minutes cost more than $9 million to produce.
+During its 12-week re-release, Avatar: Special Edition grossed $10.74 million in the US and Canada and $22.46 million in other countries for a worldwide total of $33.2 million.
+The film was re-released in China in March 2021, which allowed it to surpass Avengers: Endgame to become the highest-grossing film of all time.

-Avatar was rereleased in theaters on September 23, 2022, by Walt Disney Studios Motion Pictures for a limited two-week engagement, with the film being remastered in 4K high-dynamic range, with select scenes at a high frame rate of 48 fps.
-The reissue was prior to the December 2022 premiere of its sequel, Avatar: The Way of Water.
-Prior to this, Cameron previously teased a re-release of the film back in 2017 when promoting the Dolby Cinema re-release of Titanic, stating that there were plans in the works to remaster the film with Dolby Vision and re-release it in Dolby Cinema.
+Avatar was re-released in theaters for two weeks starting on September 23, 2022, ahead of the December 2022 release of its first sequel, Avatar: The Way of Water.
+Avatar was remastered for the re-release in 4K high-dynamic range, with certain scenes at 48 frames per second.